ben-platt23/Chess/README.md

 ## REQUIREMENTS TO RUN:
 ### Operating System --> Only works as expected on WINDOWS 10 MACHINES (no Windows 11, mac, linux, etc.)
+### Network Requirements --> May need to setup port forwarding on your router to support incoming connections to server.py.
+To do this, access your router's administration settings forward to the hosts IP address and desired port.
+May also need to create an inbound rule in Windows Firewall settings to support inbound TCP connections on the desired port.
 ### Extensions -->
 #### GUI - Depending on python version, may not need to separately install tkinter:
 #### --pip install tk